kennywall/import-test/_posts/2010-07-03-allstate-accident-forgiveness.md

 All 3 were reasons.
 I said...well I haven't owned two cars since my divorce over 2 years ago.
 So that is not true.
 She said...oh yeah...you right.
 I told her about the claims adjuster who said my rates wouldn't go up.
 She said oh.
 Sorry.
 I said well I can understand a standard rate increase, but when you advertise about accident forgiveness, I am a 10 year no accident customer, and you tell me it won't raise my rates...and it does?
 She was silent.
 That is just dishonest Allstate....I'm now shopping around for car insurance.
-And spending 1 hour a week telling this story on various blogs, forums, QA sites, and hitting other news sources.</p>
+And spending 1 hour a week telling this story on various blogs, forums, QA sites, and hitting other news sources.
-<center><p><a href="http://apievangelist.com/2010/07/03/allstate-accident-forgiveness/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>